joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/24/opinion/pete-hegseth-yemen.html

 **Kopitar has 4 points in Kings' blowout Game 2 win over Oilers**\
-`The Kings once again jumped out to an early lead and now head to Edmonton up 2-0 in the series.`\
+`The Kings once again jumped out to an early lead and head to Edmonton up 2-0 in the series.`\
 https://nytimes.com/athletic/6290489/2025/04/24/oilers-kings-nhl-playoffs-2025-game-2-takeaways/

 **Astros' ghosts of an awful April are gone: 'It's a great feeling'**\